List of endangered languages in Canada: Lakota

 There are about 6,000 speakers in the Northern Plain States of North Dakota and South Dakota.
 Most native speakers are in their mid-50s.
 There is a growing interest to revitalize the language.
 At the Red Cloud Indian school, there are immersion classes for children to teach the language.
 However, at the moment, there are no children on the Standing Rock Indian Reservation that are fluent in the language.
-Within the next ten years, there will be children fluent in Lakota.
+Within the next ten years, it is expected that there will be children fluent in Lakota.
+It is mutually intelligible with Dakota and part of the Siouan language family.